Azure/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 - Use `topic` to give a thread topic;
 - Use `thread_participants` to list the `ChatThreadParticipant` to be added to the thread;
+- Use `repeatability_request_id` to specify the unique identifier for the request
 - `user`, required, it is the `CommunicationUser` you created by CommunicationIdentityClient.create_user() from User Access Tokens
 <!-- [User Access Tokens](#user-access-tokens) -->
 - `display_name`, optional, is the display name for the thread participant.